A beginner's guide to starting RC Drifting (Ver. 2026)

 So you wanna start RC drifting?

 RC drifting has become increasingly popular over the last decade and with new tracks and shops popping up all over the country almost every day now it seems, it's a great time to get into the hobby and we're here to make sure you get all the proper information to get started right.
-Before you make any decisions on picking up your first car or chassis kit, read through this blog post because there will be plenty of valuable information for you and if you have any other questions after feel free to hit up our social medias.
+Before you make any decisions on picking up your first car or chassis kit, read through this blog post because there will be plenty of valuable information for you and if you have any other questions after, feel free to hit up our social medias.
 We're here to help!

 The first debate.....
 All Wheel Drive vs. Rear Wheel Drive

 Now there are RWD conversions for some AWD cars.
 Most notably the Yeah Racing conversions for the HPI Sprint 2 and the Tamiya TT-02 come to mind but from our personal observations these conversions can be very finicky and difficult for beginners to set up as well as limited parts availability left these days for these chassis.
-That's not to say that you can't have a successful performing RWD converted AWD chassis and I have also seen a lot of well-driving frankenstein conversions but this is not something easily tackled by a beginner RC drifter.
+That's not to say that you can't have a successful performing RWD converted AWD chassis and I have seen a lot of well-driving frankenstein conversions but this is not something easily tackled by a beginner RC drifter.

 If you are just starting out, I would highly suggest starting out with something RWD specific.
 The AWD conversions are something you can venture into after you have your bearings with RWD RC drifting, setting up and tuning your own car and have collected some spare parts to use along the way.
-So with all that said we can start talking about where you need to start.
+So with that being said, we can start talking about where you need to start.

 The Basic Components of an RC Drift Car

-- Chassis
+• Chassis

-- Motor
+• Motor

-- Servo
+• Servo

-- Gyro
+• Gyro

-- Transmitter / Receiver
+• Transmitter / Receiver

-- Batteries and Charger
+• Batteries and Charger

 Chassis

 This is the rolling frame that all your electronic components will be installed into in order to make a running RC car.
-Chassis kits are sold without any electronic components and you must buy all of those separately to add to your chassis in order to make it a working RC car.
+Chassis kits are typically sold without any electronic components and you must buy all of those separately to add to your chassis in order to make it a working RC car.

 Your chassis typically consists of:

-- A lower chassis plate (usually plastic on the entry-level kits or carbon fiber on the higher end kits but also aluminum on some current chassis kits)
+• A lower chassis plate (usually plastic on the entry-level kits or carbon fiber on the higher end kits but also aluminum on some current chassis kits)

-- Sometimes an upper chassis plate (typically plastic or carbon fiber)
+• Sometimes an upper chassis plate (typically plastic or carbon fiber)

-- Control arms (front and rear)
+• Control arms (front and rear)

-- A gearbox (houses the drive gears, differential and rear axles)
+• A gearbox (houses the drive gears, differential and rear axles)

-- A steering system in the front and
+• A steering system in the front and

-- Shocks (can be plastic on the entry-level kits or aluminum high grade shocks on the high end kits)
+• Shocks (can be plastic on the entry-level kits or aluminum high grade shocks on the high end kits)

 ESC